Brad Schneider: 2016

 In March 2016, Schneider won the Democratic nomination for the 10th district seat, defeating Nancy Rotering, the mayor of Highland Park.
 Dold ran for reelection.
 Schneider defeated Dold by 13,916 votes, 53% to 47%.

 2018

 Schneider ran for reelection.
 He was unopposed in the Democratic primary election.
 Dold did not run again; business consultant Douglas Bennett narrowly won the Republican nomination against doctor Sapan Shah and attorney Jeremy Wynes.
 Parting ways with the district's reputation as a swing district, that year it was considered "Solid Democrat."
 Schneider was reelected.

-Tenure
+Political positions

 Schneider campaigned as a moderate Democrat, and often described himself as a progressive.
 He has described himself as "pragmatic and a moderate."

 Schneider voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Abortion

 Schneider has said he is "100 percent pro-choice", and has been endorsed by Planned Parenthood and NARAL Pro-Choice America.
 He co-sponsored a bill to reverse the impact of the Supreme Court's ruling in Burwell v.
 Hobby Lobby and require employers to offer "a full range" of contraceptive options.